 Soil Temperature in District of Columbia

 Browse soil temperature data for 3 cities across District of Columbia.
 Each page includes current soil readings from the nearest USDA monitoring station, historical averages, USDA hardiness zone, and planting window recommendations.
+District of Columbia sits in USDA hardiness zone 8a, cool-season grass country.

 Cities in District of Columbia (3)